Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

 This theory course is designed to provide an understanding of the neurobiological and psycho-social concepts of mental health and illness, factors influencing human behavior and interaction, current somatotherapies, and the role of the psychiatric nurse as part of the interdisciplinary team.
 Previous course knowledge and communication skills provide a theoretical foundation in explaining, guiding, and predicting nursing action.
 Prereq: majors only.

 NURS 826C - Caring for People with Severe and Persistent Mental Illness Clinical

-NURS 827 - Collaborative Care III: Managing Acute and Complex Care of Individuals
+NURS 827 - Managing Acute and Complex Care of Individuals

 In this theory course students develop the knowledge base to refine their clinical judgment and decision-making skills in care of individuals from diverse populations with acute, critical, and chronic illnesses.
 Focuses on illness management, health restoration, and risk reduction in prototypic health care problems.
 Focuses on nurses' ability to use leadership skills and concepts of care collaboration with clients, families, peers, and members of the health care team to maximize client outcomes.
 Care experiences primarily center on the acute care environment.
 Prereq: majors only.